-- 15. The special accountabilities that attach to the conduct of public business, and the use of public money, mean that public sector audits must be planned and undertaken from a wider perspective than in the private sector.
-This means providing assurance, not only on the financial statements, but providing audit judgements and conclusions on the appropriateness, effectiveness and impact of corporate governance and performance management arrangements and financial sustainability. - 16.
-The Code sets out four audit dimensions that frame the wider scope audit work into identifiable audit areas.
-These are summarised in Exhibit 1. - 17.
-Where the application of the full wider scope is judged by us not to be appropriate then our annual audit work on the wider scope is restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and

-- Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - 18.
+- 15. The Code sets out four audit dimensions that frame the wider scope audit work into identifiable audit areas.
+These are summarised in Exhibit 1. - 16.
+Where the application of the full wider scope is judged by us not to be appropriate then our annual audit work on the wider scope is restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - 17.
 Our assessment takes into account the size, nature and risks of the organisation.
-Taking these factors into consideration, we have concluded that application of the restricted wider scope is appropriate at SRWC.
+Taking these factors into consideration, we have concluded that application of the full wider scope is not required at PIRC.

-SRWC responsibilities
+PIRC responsibilities

-19. SRWC has primary responsibility for ensuring the proper financial stewardship of public funds, compliance with relevant legislation and establishing effective arrangements for governance, propriety and regularity that enable them to successfully deliver their objectives.
-SRWC's responsibilities are summarised in Exhibit 2.
+PIRC has primary responsibility for ensuring the proper financial stewardship of public funds, compliance with relevant legislation and establishing effective arrangements for governance, propriety and regularity that enable them to successfully deliver their objectives.
+PIRC's responsibilities are summarised in Exhibit 2.

-Exhibit 2 - SRWC's responsibilities
+Exhibit 2 - PIRC responsibilities